Cray-HPE/docs-csm/operations/security_and_authentication/Change_SNMP_Credentials_on_Leaf_BMC_Switches.md

 ## Troubleshooting

-If the creds are not working, check the Vault creds as shown above.
+If the credentials are not working, check the Vault credentials as shown above.

-If the *leaf_switch_snmp_creds.sh* script fails for whatever reason on any leaf-BMC switch, the creds can be looked at and changed manually using the procedures found in [Aruba SNMP Users Guide](../../operations/network/management_network/aruba/snmpv3_users.md) or [Dell SNMP Users Guide](../../operations/network/management_network/dell/snmpv3_users.md).
+If the `leaf_switch_snmp_creds.sh` script fails for whatever reason on any leaf-BMC switch, the credentials can be looked at and changed manually using the procedures found in [Aruba SNMP Users Guide](../../operations/network/management_network/aruba/snmpv3_users.md) or [Dell SNMP Users Guide](../../operations/network/management_network/dell/snmpv3_users.md).